sane8s/randomvaudeville/README.md

 To use: simply press Vaudeville Me! and enjoy the random vaudeville routine that appears.
 Acting them out with friends is highly recommended.

-Random Vaudeville in actions, [saneyates.org/vaudeville](http://saneyates.org/vaudeville/)
+Random Vaudeville in action (or inaction :/), [saneyates.org/vaudeville](http://saneyates.org/vaudeville/)